intel/xpumanager/doc/xpum_win_user_guide.md

-# Intel(R) XPU-SMI Windows CLI User Guide
+# Intel(R) XPU System Management Interface Windows CLI User Guide
-This guide describes how to use Intel(R) XPU-SMI Windows CLI tool to manage Intel GPU devices on Windows Server OS.
+This guide describes how to use Intel(R) XPU System Management Interface Windows CLI tool to manage Intel GPU devices on Windows Server OS.
 The GPU driver version on Windows should be 31.0.101.3902 or newer.

 ## Intel(R) XPU-SMI Windows CLI main features